BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - For Aristotle claims that the passions, in contrast to the will (boulean or later concept of Augustine), are not focussed on the overall good
 - Rejects an Extreme Will-Intellect-Passion Rationalism (thought without desire motivates)
 - According to Aristotle, we may be responsible for falling ill, by ‘living incontinently and not following the advice of the doctors’; in that case he is voluntarily ill (1114a15–16).
+- Aristotle says tha tthe theoretical sudies are the best way to attain different goods that happiness consists of, but he does not argues that theoretical study completely satisfies them all: it needs to be our main activity, but there are many other.

 # Difficulties